 When we first designed a hardwood fascia with a stone tread in a Wandsworth garden, this refined detail produced a subtle continuum, and we continue to develop this method utilising various materials and lighting techniques.
 This composition infuses Japanese nuances, inspired by the natural elements prevalent in Eastern gardens within edge details and paths.
 While the step is 15cm high with floating gaps of 10mm between the risers, the structure appears lightweight and elegant.
 In this large Chiswick garden, hardwood and red sandstone define the stairs leading to an expansive swimming pool.

 While modernising this unique woodland roof garden in North London, the upper landing's wall provided a solid backdrop to semi-cantilever a spacious flight of stairs.
 A steel frame was designed to support the stone, powder coated and fixed to both wall and floor.
 Four sections of 1.5-metre-long sandstone pavers were cladded onto the frame to produce warm open treads, lit below with LED strips.

 This sculptural Dorset courtyard was formed entirely with natural stone, where a 20-step stairway leads into a landing from the upper parking space, adjoined by a further flight of stairs which ultimately unveils a secluded, intimate courtyard garden.
 The unique sequence galvanised minimalist detailing, where bespoke angular step sections were quarried in full-height pieces which revitalise the atypic setting.
 Specifying the stone at 110mm height created a distinct architectural element, and provided a pristine backdrop to accentuate the textures of tropical garden flora.
 Floating above recessed plinths, the smooth grey sandstone merges with the courtyard's 300-year-old textural walls; its neutral hues contrasted by the paving's brown surface.

 The upper section of this Central London roof garden is defined by a set of grand, 10-metre-long hardwood steps.
 Two raised beds flank the stairs, featuring sculptural Agave succulents, while repeating the main Iroko deck's detailing in their curved coping and architectural design.
-Light beams across the risers emit warm glow, highlighting remarkable Battersea sunsets.
-Buff concrete pavers lead towards a synthetic grass podium enjoyed as a mini putting green – set afloat Vauxhall Bridge at St George Wharf's apex.
+Light beams across the risers emit a warm glow, highlighting remarkable Battersea sunsets.
+Buff concrete pavers progress towards a synthetic grass podium enjoyed as a mini putting green, set afloat Vauxhall Bridge at St George Wharf's apex in sheer outdoor luxury.